UPDATE: As of June 25, 2018, Zaycon Fresh has suspended operations. Read the details at the bottom of this post!

 Preparing the Shrimp

 Since the shrimp were flash frozen, thawing them meant the shrimp sitting in water for a period of time.
 This meant that the kitchen area smelled like seafood for awhile.
 This may or may not be a big deal, but it’s something worth noting.
-I just put Purification* in my diffuser and that did the trick.
+I just put Purification* essential oil in my diffuser and that did the trick.

 I should note that the bag says to NOT thaw at room temperature, but let’s get real – that’s how I thaw meat.
 Typically, I pull it out of the freezer before bed and put it in the kitchen sink.